 If you do deep periodontal cleaning, you can maintain your teeth and gums for a lifetime.

 The sooner you can get in to have an evaluation for periodontal disease, then dental implants could help restore your smile and your oral health.

-Correcting gum disease and periodontitis
+Correcting gum disease

 Watch Early Signs of Gum Disease and Dental Solutions – Greensboro

 The team at Triad Dentistry is here to treat your gum disease before it becomes a larger problem.
 Please give the team at Triad Dentistry a call today at (336) 383-1482 to set up an appointment if you believe you may have gum disease or if you just need an exam and cleaning.